Microscopic theory of electron quadrupling condensates: Quadrupling transition in a model with density-density interaction

 \subsection{$2d$ system}

 We begin by considering a two-dimensional case.
-As is well known in two dimensions, one needs to carefully treat vortex excitations \cite{berezinsky_destruction_1972,kosterlitz_ordering_1973}, which were considered at the level of Monte-Carlo classical field theory for $s+is$ systems in \cite{bojesen_time_2013,maccari_prediction_2023}.
-Below, we will instead use an approximate mean-field approach.
-Overall, we rescale the model and introduce new variables $L_\pm$, which are rescaled bosonic (electron pair) propagators averaged over momenta (or at $\textbf{r} = 0$ equivalently) so that they correspond to a number of particles in a given bosonic component:
+As is well known in two dimensions, one needs to carefully treat vortex excitations \cite{berezinsky_destruction_1972,kosterlitz_ordering_1973}.
+Furthermore, for $s+is$ systems, there are principal differences compared to usual Berezinskii-Kosterlitz-Thouless that were considered at the level of Monte-Carlo classical field theory in \cite{bojesen_time_2013,maccari_prediction_2023}.
+Here, our main focus will be on the state that breaks $Z_2$ symmetry above the superconducting phase transition and hence has a genuine long-range order.
+To address that, we will instead use a simpler approximate approach, based on a modification of mean-field theory.
+Overall, we rescale the model and introduce new variables $L_\pm$, which are rescaled bosonic (electron pair) propagators averaged over momenta (or at $\textbf{r} = 0$ equivalently) so that they are proportional to a number of particles in a given bosonic component:

 where $\zeta_i$ is Riemann zeta function.
 While expression for $\epsilon$ is: